-Disney’s Animal Kingdom Guide (The Complete Guide for 2026)
+Disney’s Animal Kingdom (The Complete Guide for 2026)

 Disney’s Animal Kingdom History

 Disney’s Animal Kingdom opened on April 22, 1998 (Earth Day).
-Disney’s largest park, spanning over 500 acres, is commonly called one-of-a-kind or much more than a zoo.
+It’s the largest Disney World park, spanning over 500 acres.
+Often, others refer to it as” one-of-a-kind” or “so much more than a zoo.”
 The park is unique in the fact that it combines thrills with conservation.
 Animal Kingdom is home to over 2000 animals representing over 300 species.
 Disney is an accredited member of the AZA (Association of Zoos and Aquariums), following their guidelines for the care of the animals who call the park home.

 Disney’s Animal Kingdom celebrated its 25th anniversary in 2023.
 Over the years, the park has had many notable milestones.
 A few that stand out are: